scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 ### `service.beta.kubernetes.io/scw-loadbalancer-max-retries`
 This is the annotation to configure the number of retry on connection failure The default value is 2.

+### `service.beta.kubernetes.io/scw-loadbalancer-private`
+This is the annotation to configure the LB to be private or public The LB will be public if unset or false.